Viessmann Products and Solutions

 Always finding new solutions for customers.

-Amruta Patil has been a Simulation and Test Engineer at Viessmann for a year.
+Amruta Joshi has been a Simulation and Test Engineer at Viessmann for a year.
 Despite working from home throughout the COVID pandemic, she’s settled in both at work, and in her new home.

 If I come across a problem, I don’t give up quickly.